sagefy/sagefy/docs/Data-Structure-Card-Kinds.md

   - correct: At least one option must be marked as correct.
   - feedback: What to tell the learner if they respond with option.
 (Markdown)
 - default_incorrect_feedback: If none of the options matches the learners response, then the learner will get this feedback.
 (Markdown)
-- case_sensitive: Whether the card should force case sensitivity.
+- case_sensitive: Whether the card forces case sensitivity.
 Defaults to false.

 ### Scored Embed Card